Project Objective

 Description

-The rear wing was designed to provide optimal downforce for high-speed stability while maintaining aerodynamic efficiency.
+The rear wing was designed to provide high rear downforce for high-speed stability while maintaining aerodynamic efficiency.
 Multiple wing profiles and angles were tested to achieve the best balance between performance and drag.

 Key Technical Outcomes